Scrypt ASIC economics after the 2027 halving: when does your miner go negative?

 • Total post-halving: about $4.65/day

-The halving cuts an L7's gross revenue by about 5.5 percent, not 50 percent.
-That is the headline most coverage gets backwards.
-Because DOGE carries roughly 89 percent of the paycheck and DOGE does not halve, the 2027 event is a glancing blow to revenue - provided DOGE holds its price, which is a separate and much larger gamble.
+The halving shaves an L7's gross revenue by about 5.5 percent.
+Not 50.
+That's the number most coverage gets backwards.
+DOGE carries roughly 89 percent of the paycheck, DOGE doesn't halve, and so the 2027 event lands as a glancing blow - provided DOGE holds its price.
+Which is a separate gamble, and a far bigger one.

 The breakeven matrix

-Power cost is the clean part: 82.2 kWh/day for the L7, 80.6 for the L9, times your rate.
+Power cost is the easy half: 82.2 kWh/day for the L7, 80.6 for the L9, times your rate.
 Net daily profit is revenue minus that.
-Negative means the wall socket is more expensive than the coins coming out.
+Negative means the wall socket costs more than the coins coming out of it.

 ElectricityL7 power/dayL7 net PREL7 net POSTL9 power/dayL9 net PREL9 net POST